legdba/servicebox-nodejs/README.md

 - There is no CI/CD on the lambda integration.
 Upon a git push the Circle+CI tests should be augmented to deploy a test function on AWS Lambda and test it with real requests.

 ### Testing Lambda locally
-Run a local serverless server:
+[Serverless Framework](https://serverless.com/) can run the lambda function locally for testing purpose:
 ```shell
 ./node_modules/.bin/serverless offline
 ```

+Once it runs the servicebox lambda function is accessible via regular REST enpoints.

-There is one significant difference with a real Lambda environment: severless offline re-instantiate the function on each call, while Lambda will keep it instanciated for a while.
-It should not be much a concern though as Lambda functions shall be stateless and disposable, so in that regard serverless offline behavior is sane as it enforces the worse case scenario.
+There is one significant difference with a real Lambda environment: internal state is lost between each call (this affects the calc/sum service).
+This should not be much a concern as Lambda functions shall be stateless and disposable; in that regard this serverless behavior is sane as it enforces the worse case scenario.

 ## Using a Backend
 Servicebox needs a backend for the ```/api/v2/calc/sum``` service which increments a counter into a backend.
 This service is intended to test 12-factor type of interaction with a backend used for transient data such as a session cache.
 All backends implement an atomic increment that is totally stateless and share-nothing; the same counters can be increment by any number of servicebox instances.